 There are a few exceptions to this.
-For details of these, see the disability discrimination guidance on the Acas (Advisory, Conciliation and Arbitration Service).
+For details of these, see the disability discrimination guidance on the Acas (Advisory, Conciliation and Arbitration Service) website.

 ...once you’ve been offered the job

 Some job offers may be conditional on a medical examination or on satisfactory completion of a medical questionnaire after the job offer stage.
-A conditional offer should only be withdrawn on medical grounds at this stage if it can be shown that you would not be able to do the job once reasonable adjustments have been made.
-(See What are reasonable adjustments?).
+A conditional offer should only be withdrawn on medical grounds at this stage if it can be shown that you would not be able to do the job once reasonable adjustments have been made (See the section What are reasonable adjustments? below).
 If you deliberately withhold information at this stage and it comes out later, you could risk being dismissed.